souravdatta/cl-turtles/README.md

 This is a project to implement Logo style turtle geometry in Common Lisp.
 Here we deviate from the interactive nature of Logo and draw more in the form of writing a program and then generating a PNG file with the drawing as the output of that program.

+To install it, run this:

+    $ cd ~/quicklisp/local-projects/
+    $ git clone git://github.com/souravdatta/cl-turtles.git

+(Note: the local-projects directory may be different in your system, specially if you are using an IDE like Portacle.
+In which case you'd need to find where it is located.)

 A simple example is as below:

     (ql:quickload :cl-turtles)
     (in-package :cl-turtles)